Content

 Indicative Bibliography

-• Cooper-White, P. Shared Wisdom: use of the self in pastoral care and counseling.
-Minneapolis;Fortress, 2004
+• Cooper-White, P. Shared Wisdom: Use of the Self in Pastoral Care and Counseling (Rev. ed.).
+Fortress Press, 2011.

 Assessment